HadiAlizadeh1/Speech_Processing/task_006/readme.md

 # In the name of Allah

+# Task-006

-this task is about creating rasa chat bot for Englisg and Persian(Farsi) languages.
+This task is about creating rasa chat bot for Englisg and Persian(Farsi) languages.

-in this folder En_bot is about English language chat bot
+The En_bot folder is about English language chat bot

-Farsi_bot is about Faarsi language chat bot
+Farsi_bot folder is about Faarsi language chat bot

-Telegram is about connecting En_bot to telegram
+Telegram folder is about connecting En_bot to telegram